-Week 5: Prophet Daniel
+Week 5: Daniel

 The Book of Daniel is one of the most unusual books in the Old Testament.